iben12/iben12-multi-arch-build/README.md

 ## Why multi-arch

 Use-cases:
-- dockerized internal tool (intended to run on Intel-based and Apple Silicon machines)
+- dockerized internal tool (intended to run on x86-based and Apple Silicon machines)
-- build on x_86 for ARM and vica-versa (ex. from Intel laptop to your RaspberryPi home lab)
+- build on x86 for ARM and vica-versa (ex. from x86 laptop to your RaspberryPi home lab)
 - using ARM-based cloud services (Google TAU, AWS Graviton, etc)

 ## How it works?